+Beaumont is the leader in the treatment of heart valve disease.
 In some cases, the only treatment for heart valve disease may be careful medical supervision.
 However, other treatment options may include medication, surgery to repair the valve, or surgery to replace the valve.
-Specific treatment will be determined by your doctor based on:
+Specific treatment will be determined by Beaumont's heart team based on:

 - your age, overall health, and medical history

 your signs and symptoms

 your tolerance for specific medications, procedures, or therapies

 Treatment varies, depending on the type of heart valve disease, and may include one, or a combination of, the following:

 Medications are not a cure for heart valve disease, but in some cases it can be successful in the treatment of symptoms caused by heart valve disease.
 These medications may include:

 Medications such as beta-blockers, digoxin and calcium channel blockers to rcontrol the heart rate and helping to prevent abnormal heart rhythms.